interplaynetary/free-association/docs/coalition/pilot-mou-template.md

 ### 5.1 Protocol License

-The Free Association Protocol is licensed under **[SPECIFY: Extended AGPL v3 or similar]** as a Digital Public Good.
+The Free Association Protocol is licensed under **GNU Affero General Public License v3.0 (AGPL-3.0) with Additional Terms** as a Digital Public Good.
 No entity owns or controls it.

-This means:
+**What This Means:**

 - **Free to use:** No licensing fees, subscription costs, or central authority
-- **Open source:** Full access to code and algorithms
+- **Open source:** Full access to code and algorithms at https://github.com/interplaynetary/free-association
 - **Modifiable:** Any organization may adapt for specific needs
 - **Self-hostable:** Any organization may deploy on own infrastructure
-- **White-label:** Any organization may rebrand
+- **White-label:** Any organization may rebrand (with attribution)
 - **Forkable:** Any organization may create derivative versions

+**AGPL-3.0 Requirements:**

+If Participant deploys the Protocol as a **network service** (e.g., self-hosted, white-label):

+1. **Source Code Availability:** Must provide source code to users of the network service (AGPL Section 13)
+2. **License Preservation:** Must maintain AGPL license and copyright notices
+3. **Modification Disclosure:** Must offer modified source code to network users

+If Participant uses Protocol via coalition member's hosting, the hosting provider bears AGPL compliance responsibility.

+**Additional Terms (AGPL Section 7):**

+1. **Attribution Requirement:**
+   - Must display: "Powered by Free Association coordination infrastructure - https://github.com/interplaynetary/free-association"
+   - Visible in: web interfaces (footer/about), API documentation, application credits
+   - Applies to: all deployments including white-label instances

+2. **Protocol Fidelity Notice:**
+   - Modified versions altering core algorithms must be marked as experimental/derivative
+   - Example: "This is a modified version of Free Association with experimental changes to [specify].
+It may not be compatible with the canonical protocol."
+   - Prevents fragmentation and maintains trust

+3. **Interoperability Commitment:**
+   - Maintain data export/import in standard formats
+   - No artificial barriers to user data portability
+   - Use documented data formats

 **Freedom of Association:** The Protocol is infrastructure for voluntary coordination.
 No central entity controls its development, deployment, or use.
 Coalition members contribute to development voluntarily and coordinate under freedom of association principles.

+### 5.2 Compliance Responsibility

+**Participant's responsibility to ensure:**

+- Attribution is displayed in all interfaces/deployments (if self-hosting or white-labeling)
+- Source code is available to network users (if self-hosting as network service)
+- Modified versions are clearly marked and identified
+- Data remains portable and exportable in standard formats
+- AGPL license terms are preserved in distributed copies

+**If using coalition member hosting:** The hosting provider bears primary AGPL compliance responsibility for the hosted service.

+**Reference:** See Appendix F for detailed licensing compliance checklist.

-### 5.2 Participant Data and Contributions
+### 5.3 Participant Data and Contributions

 - Participant retains ownership of all published data
 - Contributions to protocol development (code, documentation) are voluntary
-- If Participant contributes code, it will be licensed under the same open-source terms
+- If Participant contributes code, it will be licensed under AGPL-3.0 with Additional Terms
 - Recognition frameworks and pilot documentation may be shared as templates with attribution

-### 5.3 No Vendor Lock-In
+### 5.4 No Vendor Lock-In

 Participant may: